California Architects Board

 Board Vice President

-Pasqual Gutierrez, AIA, is an architect member of the Board since 2006 and currently the Board Secretary.
+Pasqual Gutierrez, AIA, is an architect member of the Board since 2006 and currently the Board Vice President.
 He previously served as Board President in 2011.
 A resident of Walnut, Gutierrez has served HMC Architects in the various capacities of senior project architect, associate, senior associate and currently serves as principal.
 From 1988 to 1999, Gutierrez was principal of the architecture firm The Gutierrez Partnership before joining HMC.
 Prior to that, he was an architect with the interior design firm Reel Grobman Associates from 1983 to 1988.
 Gutierrez serves on the Board's Executive and Professional Qualifications Committees.
 He also serves on NCARB's Licensure Task Force.
-His term expires on June 30, 2014.
+His term expires on June 30, 2018.

 Jon Alan Baker, FAIA, LEED AP, is an architect member of the Board since 2005 and served as Board President from 2008 through 2009.
 As partner at BakerNowicki Design Studio, LLP in San Diego, Baker and his team specialize in the design of educational, civic, senior housing / long-term care and healthcare facilities.
 Baker also has extensive experience with California state agencies, including the Office of Statewide Health Planning and Development, the Division of the State Architect, and the Department of Education.
 Baker chairs the Board's Professional Qualifications Committee.
 He also serves on NCARB's Examination Committee and previously served as Region VI Director to the NCARB national board from 2010-2012.
 His term expires on June 30, 2017.